-All non-nuclear weapons States, under their safeguards agreement, have an obligation to declare their interest to the IAEA in deploying fast reactors and associated fuel cycles.
+Under comprehensive safeguards agreements all non-nuclear-weapons States have an obligation to declare to the IAEA their decision to deploy fast reactors and associated fuel cycles.
 The IAEA develops the safeguards approach based on the technology, facilities, and nuclear material.
 Safeguarding fast reactors and associated fuel cycles is technically more challenging than traditional light water nuclear power plants.
 The fast reactor facilities may contain separated plutonium or uranium in reprocessing facilities, which require stringent physical security, material accountancy, and safeguard measures to prevent diversion or misuse.
 [25]

-Existing non-proliferation frameworks, principally managed by the International Atomic Energy Agency (IAEA), face limitations in adequately addressing the unique characteristics of fast reactor fuel cycles.
+The safeguards system managed by the IAEA, face challenges in adequately addressing the unique characteristics of fast reactor fuel cycles.
 The historical linkage of separated uranium or plutonium to nuclear weapons programs generates political sensitivities that complicate the international acceptance of closed fuel cycles [24].
 Countries expanding fast reactor capabilities without established reprocessing infrastructure pose additional verification and enforcement challenges.